 Going for a new teacher or CRT job is an exciting time – who knows what opportunities your next school will hold for you, your personal development or your teaching career as a whole?
 However, to land the right education role you need the right education CV.
-While this will have many similarities to those of employees in other fields, there are some nuances you will need to understand to ensure you show yourself off as the best candidate for the role.
+As many of us are now finding ourselves spending more time at home, a great, proactive, time-filler is to look at updating your CV and searching for new career opportunities.
+An education CV will have many similarities to those of employees in other fields, however, there are some nuances you will need to understand to ensure you show yourself off as the best candidate for the role.

 So, where do you start?
 Here we provide Tradewind Australia’s best practice tips.

 1. Research the School

 As we’ll outline shortly, your CV is going to start with a blurb about you, your best traits and why you suit the role for which you’re applying.
 Of course, this information will also be included in your covering letter.

 To ensure you have the right details to produce this blurb, you must research the school.
 Find out their mission and values, their student makeup, their recent achievements, and any other information available on their website or annual reports.
 Then, answer this question:

 If you understand clearly what you bring to the table, how you fit their values or can help the school reach its goals, you’ll be better prepared to personalise your application.
 As an extra incentive, this information will also help in the job interview stage, where you may be asked about these things again.